While some prospective LASIK patients may like the idea of being “asleep” during the procedure, there would be many drawbacks… Read More

 Is LASIK Right For Me?

-LASIK and laser vision correction are among the safest and most successful surgical procedures performed today.
+LASIK and laser vision correction are among the most successful surgical procedures performed today.
 To determine if you could be a candidate for LASIK, ask yourself whether you:

 - Are at least 18 years of age?

 - Have had a stable eyeglass or contact lens prescription for two years?